arm-hpc/IEEECluster2020/README.md

 Due to COVID-19 this workshow will be hosted virtually.

-## EAHPC-2020 - Embracing Arm: a journey of porting and optimization to the latest Arm-based processors

 As part of the [IEEE Cluster 2020](https://clustercomp.org/2020/) conference we will host a 1/2 day Arm workshop on evaluating emerging, server-class, Arm technology.